Voice

 portintegerThe port of the voice server

-modesarray[string]An array of supported voice encryption modes
+modesarray[string]Supported voice encryption modes

 Example Ready